 Grown constellation offers opportunities

-"The fact that people can now order directly takes a lot of pressure off purchasing," says König, summing up the positive side.
+"The fact that people can now order directly noticeably relieves the burden on purchasing," König sums up the credit side.
 Compared to the past, the quality of information has also been improved: "There was often missing or incorrect information that went to purchasing.
 We even eliminate this problem with free-text forms by already obtaining quotations from the requirements department.
 That way, all the necessary details are automatically included."
 However, free-text orders are also used in the company for services: "Maintenance work, training, etc. are all procured this way!"
 And so well, in fact, that over 90% of all orders are already processed this way, which leads directly to the debit side of the considerations: "There are outliers in areas such as flight or hotel bookings.
 Even urgently needed repairs of any equipment, such as printers, often go their own way."

 Guided buying as a possible expansion stage

 "We only hear good things about the system from our colleagues," says König, who is satisfied with DIG's eProcurement platform.
 In addition to physical catalogs, individual suppliers are connected via an OCI punchout.
-Only recently, 17.5 million items were made available in Austria with the connection of the Mercateo supplier platform, so that one-off requirements can also be procured in an uncomplicated and transparent manner.
+Only recently, 17.5 million items were made available in Austria with the connection of the Mercateo supplier platform, in order to be able to procure one-off requirements in an uncomplicated and transparent manner.
 "We discovered this for ourselves through our sister company in Germany.
 The huge range makes it easier to offer the right selection in every situation."
 At the same time, however, this also necessitates a certain degree of control: "For cell phones, for example, we have a fixed partner, whom I in turn request away from the system, because we don't have a catalog or the like here.
 A lot would be gained with a guidance system that specifies the right paths for the individual procurement fields!"
 Indeed, at Fertinger, guided buying as an add-on could improve the performance of eProcurement in a simple way - and an interface to ispro-NG could create further advantages.
 "Particularly with growing systems, it is worthwhile to regularly take a new look at the processes and analyze optimization potential," confirms König.